JustinLove/flow-dj/notes.md

 consensual has persistent mods

-- Briefly shows screen on exit, errors occur with no selection
+- song list off screen with small numbe of stages
 - profiles?
   - what happens with no data?
     - help text for bootstrap mode